flotiq/gatsby-starter-boilerplate/README.md

     flotiq import [flotiqApiKey] .
     ```

-    It will add no objects to your Flotiq account.
+    It will add one example object to your Flotiq account.

     _Note: You need to put your Read and write API key as the `flotiqApiKey` for import to work, You don't need any content types in your account._